tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 - Create a logs directory for TensorBoard logs by calling `logs.return_tensorboard_path()`.
 > **Info**: This function generates a path under `logs/tensorboard/<time_stamp>_<dvc_exp_name>` within the main repository directory and returns the absolute path required to instantiate the `logs.CustomSummaryWriter`.
 - If you plan to use TensorBoard’s HParams plugin for hyperparameter tuning, initialize a dictionary with the names of the metrics you intend to log.
 This setup will allow you to easily monitor and compare hyperparameter performance.
 - Create an instance of `logs.CustomSummaryWriter`, which extends the standard TensorBoard `SummaryWriter` class to better support the workflow system of the template.
-When instantiating, pass the `params` object (as defined in your training script; see [Integrate Hyperparameter Configuration](#integrate-hyperparameter-configuration)) to the `params` argument.
+When instantiating, pass the `Params` object (as defined in your training script; see [Integrate Hyperparameter Configuration](#integrate-hyperparameter-configuration)) to the `params` argument.
 This ensures that the hyperparameters are automatically logged along with other metrics in the same TensorBoard log file, making them available for visualization in TensorBoard.

 ```python
 # train.py